 15. Schwartz D. Failure to thrive: An old nemesis in the new millennium.
 Pediatr Rev 2000;21:257-264.

 16. American Academy of Pediatrics.
 Medical Necessity for the Hospitalization of the Abused and Neglected Child.
 Pediatrics 1998;101(4):715-716.

 17. Long-Term Consequences of Child Abuse and Neglect.
 Child Welfare Information Gateway.
 Washington, DC.
 U.S. Department of Health and Human Services, 2006.

 18. Fang S. et al. The economic burden of child maltreatment in the United States and implications for prevention.
 Child Abuse & Neglect (2012)

 19. The National Coalition to End Child Abuse; Every Child Matters Eduction Fund Washington, D.C.
 2010.

 Answers to questions

 1. This child should be admitted to the hospital for his initial management and evaluation of potential child abuse.
 The hospital can offer the necessary diagnostic studies necessary to determine the presence and extent of other injuries.
-In addition the hospital environment offers and opportunity to observe child and family interactions by trained staff.
-It is the obligation of those caring for this child to insure that he be returned to a safe environment (16).
+In addition the hospital environment offers an opportunity to observe child and family interactions by trained staff.
+It is the obligation of those caring for this child to be certain that he be returned to a safe environment (16).

 2. It is a unique from of child abuse where the child's caregiver inflicts or fabricates illness on the child.